Special Interest Groups

 • education channels that establish new social norms, and

-An estimated 1.25 million people lose their lives on the world’s roadways each year, and many more sustain serious injuries.
+An estimated 1.25 million people die on the world’s roadways yearly, and many more sustain serious injuries.
 The United Nations has declared 2011-2020 as the Decade of Action for Road Safety.
 It also recently established a Sustainable Development Goal (SDG) for road safety for the first time.
 Low- and middle-income countries are heavily burdened by these injuries and deaths.
-AAAM is uniquely positioned to address all five pillars of the framework of the Decade of Action for Road Safety because of its multidisciplinary membership and global reach.
-This SIG focuses on strategies to decrease road traffic injuries in low resource settings globally.
+AAAM is uniquely positioned to address all five pillars of the Decade of Action for Road Safety framework because of its multidisciplinary membership and global reach.
+This SIG focuses on global strategies to decrease road traffic injuries in low-resource settings.

 How SIGs Function